KYC Onboarding for the Clients a Private Bank Can't Afford to Lose

 To make a responsible decision on a flagged case, she has to open the source documents herself and read through them manually.
 Every override she approves needs to be auditable.
 She's regularly making calls she can't fully explain, because the system that flagged the case won't tell her why.

 Design Implications: An AI breakdown screen that shows exactly what flagged, what the finding was, and how confident the model was.
 Structured for audit.
 Written in plain language.
+Over 40% of banks cite false positive volume as their top AML challenge, and alert fatigue is documented as a driver of biased decision-making: burned-out reviewers start pattern-matching on name formats, nationalities, and document types instead of actual risk indicators.
+The design has to reduce the cognitive load, not just surface more information.

 The Design Challenge: One Case, Three Perspectives